-The Springhill Parent's Association raises funds in order to support the school operations.
-Fundraising activities undertaken by the parents association normally include, cake sales, an annual school fete, second hand uniform sales and more.
-The ability to fundraise over recent years has been significantly impacted by COVID however the Parent's Association have reformed during this year and fundraising activities have recommenced.
+The Springhill Parents' Association raises funds in order to support the school's operations.
+Fundraising activities undertaken by the parents' association include, cake sales, an annual school fete, second hand uniform sales and more.

 In addition, collections are held for other local and national charities that the school community may contribute to.
 Any amounts collected are forwarded in full to the relevant charity.
 We confirm that when fundraising: